mscheltienne/template-python/README.md

     - [ ] Under `[tool.pydocstyle]`, edit the matching pattern `match-dir`
     - [ ] Under `[tool.coverage.run]`, edit the exclusion patterns `omit`
 - [ ] Edit the GitHub workflows
-    - [ ] In `doc.yml`, edit the command for system information
+    - [ ] In `doc.yaml`, edit the command for system information
-    - [ ] In `publish.yml`, uncomment the trigger on release and edit the command for system information
+    - [ ] In `publish.yaml`, uncomment the trigger on release and edit the command for system information
-    - [ ] In `pytest.yml`, edit the commands for system information and pytest
+    - [ ] In `pytest.yaml`, edit the commands for system information and pytest
+- [ ] Edit the pre-commit configuration
+    - [ ] Edit the paths in `.pre-commit-config.yaml`
+    - [ ] Enable `pre-commit.ci` on https://pre-commit.ci/
 - [ ] Edit `README.md`
 - [ ] Edit the keys to list in the system information